kuadrat/growR/joss_paper/paper.md

 These classes and their functionalities are wrapped in high level functions which streamline the most common use cases.
-In addition to this core functionality, the package contains utilities for some common tasks that arise in ecosystem modeling (and beyond), like setting up a clean directory structure, assessing model performance when compared to a set of validation data and carrying out sweeps over parameter space in order to aid model calibration.
+In addition to this core functionality, the package contains utilities for some common tasks that arise in ecosystem modelling (and beyond), like setting up a clean directory structure, assessing model performance when compared to a set of validation data and carrying out sweeps over parameter space in order to aid model calibration.